 ‘The Malahat’ is the term commonly applied to the Malahat Drive, a 25 km (15.5 mi) portion of the Trans Canada Highway #1 running along the west side of Saanich Inlet and to the region surrounding it.
 The road was first cut as a cattle trail in 1861, and was then upgraded to wagon road standards in 1884.
 It became a paved road in 1911.
 Its name comes from the Malahat First Nation, whose ancestors used the caves for spiritual enhancement.The Malahat Drive climbs to a summit of 356 m (1,156 ft), and the mountain is considered one of the most sacred sites on southern Vancouver Island.

 MV Klitsa is the vessel used on the Brentwood Bay to Mill Bay route and can carry 19* vehicles (approximately) and 150 passengers and crew, and its maximum speed is 9 knots (17 km/h).
 The MV Klitsa does not have very many amenities, but she does have restrooms for passengers but they are not accessible to handicapped persons.

 *Automobile Equivalent (AEQ) is used to determine vessel capacity based on a standard vehicle measure of 6.1 x 2.6 meters, roughly equal to a full size family vehicle.

 Click this link for the Mill Bay Ferry Schedule

 Click the link for the Mill Bay Ferry Fares

-Hot Tip: You can also buy discounted tickets for this ferry route at Thrifty Food’s in Saanichton, Sidney and Mill Bay and also at the Shell gas station in Mill Bay.
+Hot Tip: You can also buy discounted tickets for this ferry route at Thrifty Food’s in Saanichton, Broadmead, Sidney and Mill Bay.
 Savings are 40% off the regular ticket fare at the ferry.